 Data Collection in “Anatomy”

-For “Anatomy”, the boxes clearly need to be filled in.
-The crossword-style clues across from them indicate what information goes in the boxes.
+For “Anatomy”, the blanks clearly need to be filled in.
+The crossword-style clues across from them indicate what information goes in the blanks.
 Some of the clues are fairly obvious (“The law has a long one” = ARM), but others may not be.
 Figuring those out is the next step.

 (There's nothing indicating that reordering is necessary, so we won't!)